I find it difficult and expensive to park my car in many major cities. Is there a way for me to park my car easier and cheaper?

-All cities have one or more shops city that sell and repair bikes.
+All cities have one or more shops that sell and repair bikes.
 For a tweedehands fiets (second-hand bike) you can search online or visit one of the online auction pages such as Marktplaats.nl.
 Bike shops often have second hand bikes too.

 What kinds of bikes are available?

 The most common type of bicycle is the omafiets (grandma bike).
 However, you will see a lot of other types of bikes, including the following: stadsfiets (city bike), sportfiets (sport bike), elektrische fiets (electric bike), bakfiets (cargo bike), and mopeds.